 His kindergarten and first grade teachers never did teach him to read and, because they did not, they sent my bright little boy on a horrific, downward academic spiral.
 I don’t want any child to, ever, have to go through what my son experienced.
 If I had left my son’s learning how to read up to his school (which is one of the most highly regarded public schools in Manhattan, by the way) he would have probably ended up in remedial education for the rest of his academic life.
 Like most children who do not learn to read well in the early grades, there is a great chance he would have tuned out to school completely.

 Kindergarten was a disaster for him.
 He had nightmares and, every day, would say he didn’t want to go to school.
 I had no idea what the problem was.
-I never imagined reading was the problem because he seemed to be reading the little patterned books he brought home from school, and he had excellent grades in reading on his report card.
-He, finally, got through to me when he was in first grade.
+I had no idea the issue was that he had no idea how to read and was feeling upset and ashamed about that.
+I thought he was reading fine because he seemed able to read the little patterned books he brought home from school, and he had excellent grades in reading on his report card.
+In first grade, he, finally, got me to realize he had no idea how to read.
 He did that by, angrily, saying, “Want to see how I read, Mommy?”
-He then held a book behind his back and “read” it out loud, turning each page at exactly the right moment, while holding it behind his back the entire time: “A house is a home.
+He then held a book behind his back and “read” it out loud, turning each page at exactly the right moment, while holding it behind his back the entire time.
+He “read”: “A house is a home.
 A teepee is a home.
 An igloo is a home.”
 And so on.
 That’s when I realized he had memorized every book his teacher sent home with him and that he had no idea how to actually read the words in them.
 I felt such terrible guilt that I had not listened to him sooner, and I began teaching him how to read myself.

 Q. Are you saying poor teaching methods actually caused children to become dyslexic?